 Yes it is a DSLR, yes it is a good lens, yes it does have a microphone, but no I don’t work for the BBC for crying out loud!

 Everywhere you go in Egypt if you have a decent camera you will be questioned at every major site if you want to take it in with you, and some sites don’t even allow it at all.
+Basically the better your equipment, the more hassle you will get.
 I’ve heard every question from who do I work for, am I a professional (of course not, I’m a cleaner), did I work for the BBC (because surprisingly that required permission from the Supreme Council of Antiquities who technically no longer exist- and a very hefty extra payment of course) to even superstition about not being allowed to record because of the secrets of the Sphinx.

-They can be really funny about it, but completely inconsistent with any ‘policy’ (and no, it isn’t policy on the Giza plateau to not allow tripods and a microphone attached to your camera regardless of what they tell you).
+They can be really funny about it, but completely inconsistent with any ‘policy’ because they make it up on the spot dependent on their attitude that day, (and no, it isn’t policy on the Giza plateau to not allow tripods and a microphone attached to your camera regardless of what they tell you).
 I suspect extra baksheesh was expected in those circumstances.

 It can get a bit frustrating.

 The only time and only reason I can get behind anyone not wanting me to take any photographs is if security, police or military are in shot.
 I completely understand that and respect it.
-Funnily enough those guys were the most easy going about it.
+Funnily enough in those times where I did accidently wave my camera in their general direction (not attempting to take a photo of them specifically) those guys were the most easy going about it.

 Wherever you go in the world getting a local sim is the best way to stay connected and have data wherever you are.
 In Egypt Vodafone is your best bet (there are others available, I am not sponsored in any way here) simply because they have the best coverage, shops that sell the sims are everywhere and there are tons of branded Vodafone shops that offer great service and can really help you out with the technical side if you need it.